Millicharged particles at electron colliders: Introduction

-Recently, the 21 cm signal measured by the EDGES experiment indicates that the universe is colder than expected during the cosmic dawn \cite{Bowman:2018yin}.
+Recently, the 21 cm signal measured by the Experiment to Detect the Global Epoch of reionization Signature (EDGES) indicates that the universe is colder than expected during the cosmic dawn \cite{Bowman:2018yin}.
 Millicharged dark matter (DM) can provide cooling to the cosmic hydrogens leading to the strong 21 cm absorption signal \cite{Munoz:2018pzp, Barkana:2018cct, Berlin:2018sjs, Kovetz:2018zan, Boddy:2018wzy, Klop:2018ltd, Creque-Sarbinowski:2019mcm, Liu:2019knx}.

-In this paper, we study the experimental sensitivity on MCP from electron colliders.
-The constraint on MCP from the BESIII experiment has been recently studied in \cite{Liu:2018jdi}; here we extend the analysis to other electron colliders operated the GeV scale, including Belle II, BaBar, and also the proposed experiment, the Super Tau Charm Factory (STCF).
-Unlike the DM constraints which assume a sufficient amount of millicharged DM in our universe, particle colliders can provide robust constraints on the MCP which is independent on its composition in the universe.
-At the MeV-GeV scale, the leading constraints on MCP come from colliders \cite{Davidson:1991si}, SLAC \cite{Prinz:1998ua}, and LSND/MiniBooNE \cite{Magill:2018tbb}.
+In this paper, we study the experimental sensitivity on MCPs from electron colliders.
+The constraint on MCPs from the BESIII experiment has been recently studied in \cite{Liu:2018jdi}; here we extend the analysis to other electron colliders operated the GeV scale, including Belle II, BaBar, and also the proposed experiment, the Super Tau Charm Factory (STCF).
+Unlike the DM constraints which assume a sufficient amount of millicharged DM in our universe, particle colliders can provide robust constraints on the MCPs which is independent on its composition in the universe.
+At the MeV-GeV scale, the leading constraints on MCPs come from colliders \cite{Davidson:1991si}, SLAC \cite{Prinz:1998ua}, and Liquid Scintillator Neutrino Detector (LSND)/MiniBooNE \cite{Magill:2018tbb}.
 We find that electron colliders can probe the previously unexplored MCP parameter space with MeV-GeV mass.
 Our analysis also has a direct impact on millicharged DM models that are invoked to explain the 21 cm anomaly.